EMOD-Hub/emodpy-malaria/docs/emod/software-migration-creation-vector.rst

 Allele_Combinations.
 The other column headers denote the rate that the vector will travel at if it matches the Allele_Combination listed.
 Vectors are checked against Allele_Combinations from most-specific, to least-specific, regardless of the order in the csv file.
 Allele_Combinations can, but don't have to, include sex-alleles.
 Without specified sex-alleles, any vector that matches the alleles regardless of sex will travel at that rate.
+Use '*' as a wildcard if the second allele does not matter and can be matched with anything.

 .. csv-table::
     :header: Parameter, Data type, Min, Max, Default, Description